Xilinx/mlir-aie/docs/conferenceDescriptions/asplos24TutorialDescription.md

-# ASPLOS'24 Tutorial: Levering MLIR to Design for AI Engines on Ryzen AI
+# ASPLOS'24 Tutorial: Levering MLIR to Design for AI Engines on Ryzen™ AI

 ## Introduction

-The AI Engine array in the NPU of the AMD Ryzen AI device includes a set of VLIW vector processors with adaptable interconnect.
+The AI Engine array in the NPU of the AMD Ryzen™ AI device includes a set of VLIW vector processors with adaptable interconnect.
 This tutorial is targeted at performance engineers and tool developers who are looking for fast and completely open source design tools to support their research.
 Participants will first get insight into the AI Engine compute and data movement capabilities.
-Through small design examples expressed in the MLIR-AIE python language bindings and executed on an Ryzen AI device, participants will leverage AI Engine features for optimizing performance of increasingly complex designs.
-The labs will be done on Ryzen AI enabled miniPCs giving participants the ability to execute their own designs on real hardware.
+Through small design examples expressed in the MLIR-AIE python language bindings and executed on an Ryzen™ AI device, participants will leverage AI Engine features for optimizing performance of increasingly complex designs.
+The labs will be done on Ryzen™ AI enabled miniPCs giving participants the ability to execute their own designs on real hardware.

 This tutorial will cover the following key topics: